MiamiOH-CSE274/Portfolio/README.md

 It starts from the root and moving to left or right child, inserting the data to left or right by comparing the longitude and latitude alternately.
-For instance, if I start to insert the first data with longitude x= 20, latitude y=20 and starbucks location as root node, next I start to insert the second data with x=23,y=20, because the longitude of second data is larger than the longitude of first data x=20, so insert the second data to right.
+For instance, if I start to insert the first data with longitude `x= 20`, latitude `y=20` and starbucks location as root node, next I start to insert the second data with `x=23`,`y=20`, because the longitude of second data is larger than the longitude of first data `x=20`, so insert the second data to right.
-Next inserting third data with x = 25, y = 15, because the longitude of third data is larger than the longitude of FIRST data x = 20, so moving to second
-data which is right child of first data, then comparing the latitude of third data to the latitude of second data, because 15 is less than 20, so insert the third data to the left.
+Next inserting third data with `x = 25`, `y = 15`, because the longitude of third data is larger than the longitude of FIRST data `x = 20`, so moving to second data which is right child of first data, then comparing the latitude of third data to the latitude of second data, because 15 is less than 20, so insert the third data to the left.
 Same as inserting other data.
-The time complexity of building data is O(nlogn), and space complexity is O(2n).
+The time complexity of building data is `O(nlogn)`, and space complexity is `O(2n)`.